-Taking too much MCP isn’t very dangerous, but it might make your stomach hurt.
+Taking too much MCP isn’t dangerous, but it might make your stomach hurt.
 It also could cause diarrhea, bloating, and gas.
 This is especially true if the form of MCP you’re taking includes extra fiber.

 Diarrhea lasting more than a few days can cause severe dehydration.

-If you use the powdered form of MCP, be careful not to accidentally inhale it, as the dust may irritate to your lungs.
+If you use the powdered form of MCP, be careful not to accidentally inhale it, as the dust may irritate your lungs.
 MCP may interfere with cholesterol-lowering medications.
 It also might interfere with the absorption of nutrients because it can be a source of dietary fiber.

 You should avoid MCP if you are pregnant or breastfeeding, as studies of its safety haven’t been done on these populations.
 As with any supplement, consult your doctor before using MCP.

 Since MCP is a supplement, it is not regulated by the U.S. Food and Drug Administration (FDA).
 MCP isn’t known to be dangerous, but it’s also not a miracle drug.
 Medical understanding of its ability to cure or slow cancer is limited.
 It appears to have an effect on lowering cholesterol, but more study is needed.
 MCP is generally considered harmless in suggested doses, but a balanced diet and regular exercise are the best indicators of long-term health.